nightrunner91/nightvue/README.md

 $base-mg: map-get($spacers, 1);
 $small-fz: 0.875;
 ```
 The place where this settings are applied is [typography.scss](src/styles/core/typography.scss) file.
 Here are declared global settings, styles for headings, displays, body text, lists, and more.
 Also here you can import fonts by using `@font-face` mixin.
 Make sure to store your fonts in `'src/assets/fonts'` folder.
 Each font must be saved in a folder with the same name as font itself.
 By default NightVue uses [Onest font](https://onest.md/en).
-This is how we stored and imported it, use this as an example to import your own fonts.
+This is how we stored and imported it, use this as an example to import your own fonts:
 ```
 // Font files location: